CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Introduction

 In this study, we propose $\karma$, a novel congestion management scheme that uses non-monetary mobility credits called karma.
 Similar to other credit schemes, $\karma$ gives rise to a highly efficient traffic assignment without requiring any private information about the travelers.
-Differently, $\karma$ also manages to address the fairness issue discussed above because karma is not exchanged in a monetary market.
+Differently, $\karma$ also manages to address the fairness issue discussed above because karma is not exchanged for and is completely decoupled from money.